oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 This lab assumes that you have completed the tasks in **initial-setup**

-## Task 1: Set Up Data Replication
+## Task 1: Set Up Active Active Data Replication

    Make sure you are in the `/scripts/UseCases/02_Bidirectional/` directory and perform the following tasks: